airbytehq/airbyte/docs/enterprise-setup/implementation-guide.md

 The default release name is `airbyte-pro`.
 You can change this via the `RELEASE_NAME` environment variable.

-### Customizing your Airbyte Self Managed Deployment
+### Customizing your Airbyte Enterprise Deployment

 In order to customize your deployment, you need to create `values.yaml` file in a local folder and populate it with default configuration override values.
 A `values.yaml` example can be located in [charts/airbyte](https://github.com/airbytehq/airbyte-platform/blob/main/charts/airbyte/values.yaml) folder of the Airbyte repository.